 - Buying with a set budget: You know exactly what your budget is for purchasing a new home.

-- Risking the market: Prices in the market could rise, so you comparatively pay more for your new home than you made from your old one.
+- Risking the market: Prices in the market could rise, so you might pay more for your new home than you budgeted for.